atheiman/dssg/README.md

 ### Template Inheritance

+`TEMPLATES_DIR` should contain `includes/` and `pages/` `TEMPLATE_DIRS` should be set to `(CATEGORIES_DIR, TEMPLATES_DIR)`.
 All templates in the `pages/` directory are rendered and dropped in the `output/` directory.

 Create templates that are for including or extending in the `includes/` directory, so that they are not put into the `output/` directory.
+Include them in a namespaced fashion.
+For example, place `base.html` in `includes/` and extend it in `pages/index.html` with `{% extends 'includes/base.html' %}`.

+A global post template could exist in `includes/` also, and be extended in each categories `post.html` with the same strategy.